karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 The good news is, searching and browsing for issues can be done without having an account in the bug database.
 If you want to report a bug, on the other hand, you need to have a login i.e. you need to be an OpenJDK Author.
 To make a long story short: getting the OpenJDK Author status is not that easy and definitely nothing you want to do to simply file a bug.
-Sadly the front-page of the Jira does not contain any information on how somebody can submit a bug for developers not being an OpenJDK Author.
+Sadly the front-page of the Jira does not contain any information on how somebody can submit a bug who is not an OpenJDK Author.
 There is only a vague hint to the wiki:

 > See the [OpenJDK wiki](https://wiki.openjdk.java.net/display/general/JBS+Overview) for information on using the system.